Toxygates/Panomicon/README.md

 For the application to work, the various settings in war/WEB-INF/web.xml must be properly configured.
 In particular, you must set repositoryURL, updateURL and dataDir correctly.

+To be written: instructions for deploying R and Rserve

 ## Deploying

 Run `sbt packageWar`.
 This will generate a file such as Toxygates/target/scala-2.11/toxygates.war.